stanbaek/ece387/_sources/Labs/Lab6_IMU.md

    $ gedit ~/.bashrc
    ```

-1. At the end of the file, add the following function:
+1. Near the bottom the `.bashrc` file, look for the following functions.
+If they are not already present, add them.

    ```bash
    # Function to build with optional arguments
    function ccbuild() {